kirankv187/stock-market-kafka-project/README.md

 Dataset Used

-You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)
+Below is the  dataset, Here we  mainly interested in operation side of Data Engineering (building data pipeline)

 https://github.com/kirankv187/stock-market-kafka-project/blob/main/indexProcessed.csv